RHIT-CSSE/csse332/ClassMaterials/Makefiles/makefiles.md

     someProg: someMain.o bigLibraryA.o bigLibraryB.o
         gcc someMain.o bigLibraryA.o bigLibraryB.o -o someProg

 Note the .h files are how someMain.c references functions in bigLibraryA that won't be actually provided until the linking step.
-It's crucial that the dependencies be specified correctly (even though, as you can see, the .h files are needed in the compilation commands themselves).
+It's crucial that the dependencies be specified correctly (even though, as you can see, the .h files are not needed in the compilation commands themselves).

 ---
 # Activity